bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Simple_Menu_API.md

 * **Add_Row**

     Add a row to the current menu.
 Following widget creation commands add to the most recently added row.
-Max is 130 rows (150 as of x4 3.2 beta 2).
+Max is 160 rows (as of x4 4.0).

     Param: Table with the following items.
     * id, echo